Haibane Renmei: Characters

-A serious haibane who is also occasionally mischievous and funny.
+A serious haibane with a mischievous streak.
 She works in a bakery in town and has been a haibane for four years.
 Hikari has a tendency to be a bit forgetful, such as forgetting to tell Rakka to practice moving her wings before her trip to the Haibane Renmei Temple.
-She's highly innovative, experimenting at the bakery with the halo mold presumably a short time after Rakka was born.
+She is depicted with an innovative side, such as experimenting at the bakery with the halo mold to make ring-shaped pastries.
+Austin, Hikari's English voice actor, described Hikari as "really shy, and always trying to help."